Olah-Barbershop/website/README.md

 # Content, features
 General:
-- General wave animation at the bottom to give it some life
+- Simple wave animation at the bottom to give it some life

 Home page:
 - A placeholder for now (Neumorphism.
 Nice.
 Useless, but nice.)